KayetanMatysiak/Pi-Weather-Station/README.md

 - I decided to create my own weather station using Python, Raspberry Pi and Waveshare's eink 7.5inch display (red/black).<br>
 - Waveshare's documentation was confusing and it was hard for me to understand how the screen works.
 - I will try to explain here, step by step how to get it up and running on your Pi!
+- I used this tutorial how to add battery to the Pi (<a href="https://www.youtube.com/watch?v=opYVS0EXZIg">https://www.youtube.com/watch?v=opYVS0EXZIg</a>

 ## Technologies Used